 ★★★★★

-Teen therapy is a form of counseling designed specifically to address the unique challenges adolescents face.
+Teen counseling is a form of therapy designed specifically to address the unique challenges adolescents face.
 Whether it’s dealing with anxiety, depression, self-esteem issues, family conflict, or navigating identity, therapy offers a safe space for teens to express themselves and work through their emotions.

 This isn’t about judgment.
 It’s about listening.
 It’s about understanding.
 And, most importantly, it’s about growth.